2004 Florida State Seminoles football team: Virginia

 The most lop-sided victory of the 2004 year, the Seminole defense dominated Virginia's running game by allowing only 20 rushing yards on 29 plays. #6 Virginia gave up a safety and seventeen points to follow before kicking a field goal as time expired in the 1st half, their only points of the game.
 The Seminoles than put the Cavs away with 2 unanswered touchdowns in the final quarter.
 Wyatt Sexton played an instrumental part in the Seminole victory achieving 20 completions on 26 attempts for 275 yards.

-@ Wake Forest
+At Wake Forest

 In one of the closest games of the year, three turnovers by Wyatt Sexton kept the Demon Deacons ahead of the Seminoles until the final minutes of the game.
 A 48-yard punt return by Willie Reid put the Seminoles in place for a 20-yard pass from Sexton to Greg Reid.
 In the fourth quarter, a 46-yard run by Lorenzo Booker led to the game-winning field goal.

-@ Maryland
+At Maryland

 Florida State's 14 game win streak against Maryland was snapped.
 Maryland aggressively defended the Seminole's running game to 50 yards.
 Moreover, Wyatt Sexton threw 14 completions for 30 attempts and allowed two interceptions.